What can you do as a free member?

 Image

-Right off the bat, simulation games are one of my absolute favorite genres, especially the ones that let you get into the feel of things and look through the game through the player character’s lens, such as Powerwash Simulator 2, Fast Food Simulator, Supermarket Together, to name a few.
-There’s just something about playing games that mimic the experience of a supposedly mundane task with the comfort of your own computer.
-No sweat, no tears, no wounds, just the rhythmic clicking and some needed brainpower when needed.
+Right off the bat, simulation games are one of my absolute favorite genres, especially the ones that let you get into the feel of things and look through the game in a first-person perspective, such as Powerwash Simulator 2, Fast Food Simulator, Supermarket Together, to name a few.
+There’s just something about playing games that mimic the experience of a supposedly mundane task in the comfort of your home.
+No sweat, no tears, no wounds, just the rhythmic clicking of your mouse and the occasional thinking when needed.

 The Newest (And Only) Car Service Shop In Town